 Our funding is via the Australian Research Council (five grants to date), and a current Volkswagen Foundation (AI and Society of the Future Stream) grant led by Bielefeld University.
 VOSON tools have been publicly available since 2006.
 The current suite of VOSON R tools are available on CRAN and GitHub, with over 85K downloads to date, and are downloaded over 1K times per month.

 Please contact Professor Robert Ackland if you have any queries about the VOSON Lab.

 School of Sociology and ANU Centre for Social Research and Methods, ANU.
 Established and leads the VOSON Lab and is involved in research, software development and teaching.

 Graduated from ANU Master of Social Research in 2010.
 Francisca works as a part-time research assistant for the VOSON Lab.

-(News & Media Research Centre, University of Canberra and Adjunct, School of Sociology, ANU).
+(News & Media Research Centre, University of Canberra and Honorary Associate Professor, School of Sociology, ANU).
 Chief investigator on the ARC grant that formally established the VOSON Lab.
 Research interests include collective identity and issue diffusion.